truthcoin/www.truthcoin.info/faq/index.md

 2. Assuming a crazy branch, the contract needs to specify a time horizon "...killed before 2015".
 Too long (10 years) and the assassin will go unpaid for an inconvenient amount of time, and too short and the target can bet on surviving and "outlast" the time period, becoming richer.
 Incidentally anyone on a 'crazy branch' (Owners, Authors, Traders) would almost certainly be tracked by the NSA/FBI/Military and would (and should) be prosecuted for breaking numerous existing laws and disturbing the peace of society.

-3. Let’s assume you get a branch working.
-Consider the schedule (below) in reverse-time (a la Backward Induction), and one can see that there are problems at nearly every stage.
+3. Let’s assume you get a branch working, and no one interferes.
+Consider the schedule (table, below) in reverse-time (a la Backward Induction), and one can see that there are problems at nearly every stage of this supposed assassination-protocol.

-4. I have many more ideas, involving life insurance, buying up the branch (easier than it sounds), counter-exploitation of crazy branch, counter-contracts (paying if you stay alive, or to find/kill the assassin) etc. Many roads lead to failure.
+4. On top of that, there are still many ways to discourage activity of this kind.
+For example: life insurance, counter-exploitation of crazy branch (via competition), counter-contracts (paying only if you stay alive, or only if the assassin is found/killed) etc.

 5. If those ideas don't appeal to you, you can simply bet on your own death, then fake your own death.
 It's inconvenient (and possibly traumatic to friends/family), but you get paid pretty well (money from your enemies, no less) and it beats dying.
 Modern law enforcement will even help you do this (so I read).
+Fundamentally, this is a "public good" that you are in the absolute best position to provide.

-6. All even before we consider the fact that law enforcement has-always/will-continue-to evolve with new technology.
-Law enforcement would literally know who was most at risk and when.
+6. Finally, be reminded that law enforcement has always evolved in step with new technology.
+In this case, law enforcement could use publicly available prices and markets to know (with great reliability) who was most at risk and when (and the legitimacy of the risk).

-7. Finally, I just don't see PMs as encouraging this behaviour, as most murders are for extremely personal reasons (sexual jealousy, religious/political extremism, mental instability) and not economic ones (rich people have way more to lose by going to prison).
+7. Finally, I just don't see PMs as encouraging this behavior, as most murders are for extremely personal reasons (sexual jealousy, religious/political extremism, mental instability) and not economic ones (rich people have way more to lose by going to prison).

+8. Many roads lead to failure, in an enterprise so universally distasteful.
+Societies throughout history have set aside their differences to minimize murder, [now more than ever](http://www.ted.com/talks/steven_pinker_on_the_myth_of_violence?language=en).
+It is revealing that, while SilkRoad (a black market for drugs) thrived, BlackMarketReloaded (a black market for powerful weapons) could not even remain in business.
+It can be thrilling to fantasize about murder, violence, and weapons, but (unlike with drugs), these fantasies are usually contained to summer-action movies.

+9. Finally, Nirvana is not for this world.
+People have been murdering each other since the dawn of man.
+I hardly think it is fair to demand that this project be somehow magically immune to every possible consequence of that reality.

 |Item    |Normally Would Involve   |  Criminal Problems|
 |:--------:|:----------------------------------:|:---------------------------:|